 Beet juice is high in nitrates.
 Your body turns nitrates into nitric oxide.
 Nitric oxide, a gas naturally produced by the body, may help prevent ED.
 In fact, nitric oxide is sold as a dietary supplement to treat the condition.

-Research has shown nitric acid serves as a vasodilator to open blood vessels and helps maintain pressure in the corpus cavernosum to sustain an erection.
-The corpus cavernosum are the blood vessels in the penis.
+Research has shown nitric oxide serves as a vasodilator to open blood vessels and helps maintain pressure in the corpus cavernosum to sustain an erection.
+The corpus cavernosum is sponge-like erectile tissue that is rich in blood vessels.
 When an erection occurs, brain and nerve signals cause the corpus cavernosum to relax and become engorged with blood.
 The blood becomes trapped and triggers an erection.

 The best way to get beet juice is to make it yourself by processing fresh beets, including the greens, through a juicer.
 You can also purchase bottled beet juice at most natural health stores or juice bars.
 Some stores also sell shots of fresh beet juice.